theminjunchoi/theminjunchoi/README.md

 ## 😄 Introduction
-Hi!
-I'm **Minjun Choi**, I constantly reflect on whether the services I create are solving problems effectively and making a positive impact on the community I belong to.
-With this mindset I strive to develop better solutions and become a developer who makes a meaningful contribution to society.
-You can check out my [blog](https://minjun.blog/)!
+Hi there!
+I’m **Minjun Choi**.
+I’m always thinking about how the services I create can truly solve problems and make a meaningful difference in the community around me.
+With this mindset, I’m working hard to build better solutions and grow as a developer who genuinely contributes to society.
+Curious about my journey?
+Check out my [blog](https://minjun.blog/)!